wonjsohn/MAGIC_Table_basic/README.md

 ![Libraries](resources/fig_magictable_illustration.jpg?raw=true)

 **Figure**.
 MAGIC Table Design Illustration.
 A) An RGB web camera is mounted on the stand that is fixed above the center fo the board and adjusted to have a full table as its field-of-view.
 B) Design of a 3D printed cup as a controller / object to track.
+* **Contact me if you want to obtain the 3D printing design file (.STL) for the cup.

 Requirements
 ------------
-Build in python3.6 (other versions works well but the last mmmmmm build was with 3.6)
+Build in python3.6 (other versions works well but the last build was with 3.6)
 ```bash
 pip install pygame numpy ... (many more)
 ```